• OUR RESEARCH: – Babywearing

 Tags

-#breastmilkexperiment #parentsdoscience babywearing behaviour breastfeeding citizen science co-produced research co-production data visualisation dental health education epidemiology experiment design families flexischooling food gender / sex healthcare high BMI language lifestyle mental health methods microbiome mothers mums neuroscience parenting style parents play pregnancy public engagement public policy reading research research findings residential weekend results screen time selective eating sleep social development top tips water birth weaning
+#breastmilkexperiment #parentsdoscience babywearing behaviour breastfeeding citizen science co-produced research co-production data visualisation dental health education epidemiology experiment design families flexischooling food gender / sex healthcare high BMI language lifestyle mental health methods microbiome mothers mums neuroscience pandemic parenting style parents play pregnancy public engagement public policy reading research research findings residential weekend results screen time selective eating sleep social development top tips weaning

 PSG on Facebook